1. Persons identified as contacts of COVID-19

 If you have been spoken to or identified as a contact of a case of COVID-19 and are within your 14 day self-isolation period, please continue to follow the advice on https://gov.wales/test-trace-protect-coronavirus

 Despite a negative test (with symptoms or without), you must continue to self-isolate until the 14 day incubation period is over.

 If you subsequently become unwell after the 14 day incubation period, you should self-isolate again, and may need a further test.

 2. Persons without a known contact of COVID-19

 Your negative test does not conclusively rule out infection due to COVID-19, but means that it is more likely that your symptoms were due to a different infection, such as influenza or other bugs that cause coughs and colds.
 It is important that you do not pass on these infections either, and should continue to self-isolate until you are better.

+If your COVID-19 test is negative, you may return to work when you have had no symptoms for 48 hours, following local risk assessment with your line manager.
 If you have had a NEGATIVE test result but have never had any symptoms, there is no need to self-isolate.
 If you subsequently become unwell, you should self-isolate, and may need a further test.

 Please note that you should inform your employer of your result as soon as possible after receiving it.
 Please liaise with your employer regarding return to work or sick leave as appropriate.
 This may include occupational health assessment.